 - 10. Decide which direction the cables should go (most will likely be towards the back of the scope, while some may best be towards the front) and direct them accordingly through either of the two cable channels found on the Dec.
 Axis Hub.
 This is a good time to further adjust the cable lengths as needed. - 11.
 Attach the Dec.
 Top Plate and lock it in place by hand tightening the two lock knobs.
-You may then use a hex key to give the knobs an extra eighth turn for tightness.
-Do not overtighten.
 You may wish to place and tighten the two 1/4-20 x 5/8" socket head screws that provide additional attachment security.
 It is important that you tighten the lock knobs fully before adding these screws, so that the dovetail of the Dec.
 Top Plate is properly seated.